-Albrecht, R., Hoffmann, J. A., Pleskac, T., Rieskamp, J. & von Helversen, B. (under review).
-Unstacking judgments: What response distributions reveal about the cognitive process in multiple-cue judgments.
+Albrecht, R., Hoffmann, J. A., Pleskac, T., Rieskamp, J. & von Helversen, B. (under revision).
+Competitive Retrieval Strategy Causes Multimodal Response Distributions in Multiple-Cue Judgments.

-Hoffmann, J. A., Bareuther, L., Schmidt, R., & Dettmers, C. (under review).
+Hoffmann, J. A., Bareuther, L., Schmidt, R., & Dettmers, C. (under revision).
 The relation between memory abilities and decision-making competence in Multiple Sclerosis Patients.

 Hoffmann, J. A., von Helversen, B., & Rieskamp, J. (in press).
 Testing learning mechanisms of rule-based judgment.
 Decision. doi: 10.1037/dec0000109